tronprotocol/documentation/TRX/Gudiance_after_TRON_Mainnet_Launch/Gudiance_For_Developers_After_TRON_Mainnet_Launch.md

 Developers:
 1. Please note that you have to finish development before May 31st (GMT+8).
 2. Please note that the mainnet testing will be from June 1 to June 24 (GMT+8) and please participate.
-3. Please submit your versions to TRON before June 15th (GMT+8).
+3. Please submit your wallet versions to TRON before June 15th (GMT+8).

 # Developer